 You will also receive portfolio photos of you performing or working in your crew role during the rehearsal and production process, backstage light refreshments, and anything else that we find we can offer.

-We are actively applying for funding to increase our work, including a prioritised aim of being able to offer salaries, and at such time as we find such funding, everyone will be automatically upgraded on the spot (even if mid-way through a production).
+We are actively applying for funding to increase our work, including a prioritised aim of being able to offer full rate payments, and at such time as we find such funding, everyone will be automatically upgraded on the spot (even if mid-way through a production).

 The current profit share situation is because we are self-funded from market stalls, and sponsored activities to pay for a rehearsal room, costumes, and materials, so that we can then share the ticket takes, less show venue hire only, to all our cast and crew.
 We are committed to rewarding our cast and crew to the very maximum of our ability.